robiulhr/cute-express/docs/getting_started/hello_world.md

 ## Running Locally

 First create a directory named `myapp`, change to it and run npm init.
-Then install tiny-express as a dependency, as per the [installation guide](./installing.md).
+Then install cute-express as a dependency, as per the [installation guide](./installing.md).

 In the `myapp` directory, create a file named `app.js` and copy in the code from the example above.

 :::info
-The req (request) and res (response) are the exact same objects that Node provides, so you can invoke req.pipe(), req.on('data', callback), and anything else you would do without Tiny Express involved.
+The req (request) and res (response) are the exact same objects that Node provides, so you can invoke req.pipe(), req.on('data', callback), and anything else you would do without Cute Express involved.
 :::

 Run the app with the following command: